ThijsTerporten/MemoryMaster/README.md

 When I layed out the carousel on the homepage.
 The content wasn't showing in the slides.
 A quick search in bootstrap documentation stated that you need to set a height for the carousel-item and carousel-sliders.

+## Clicking cards really fast makes the game bug out.

+When clicking on cards really quickly after one another the game would crash and not display properly anymore.
+Causing some cards to stay open.
+This has been fixed by creating a new variable to Time Out the game board which checks whether the function is already running and otherwise blocks flipCard function from running.

 # Deployment: